 It’s one thing to know Roman remains lie beneath parts of Vienna.
 It’s quite another to grasp just how many: “Vindobona” spread across huge swathes of the modern-day city.
-The Römermuseum has the full story.
+The Römermuseum (Roman Museum) has the full story.

 - Watch the video on water supply (trust me)

 - Part of the Wien Museum group of locations

 - See also:

 The first thing that hits you once you enter the Römermuseum is a giant map that shows the extent of the Roman presence compared to today’s Vienna.

 That’s when you realise just how big the Roman military camp, military town, and civil settlement must have been.

 The fortress alone, for example, housed 6000 soldiers and headquartered the Twins’ Tenth Legion (Legio X Gemina) for many decades.